heraldgo/herald/README.md

 An executor will execute the job according to "param".

-An example of executor which will just print the param.
+This is an example of executor which will just print the param.

 ```go
 type printParam struct{}